saddiqueasad1/easyDuKan/README.md

 ### Getting Started

-To get started with developing for **easydukan**, follow these steps:
+To get started with developing for **easydukaan**, follow these steps:

 1. Familiarize yourself with React Native and Expo if you haven't already.
 2. Explore the codebase and understand the project structure.